Harrison Barnes: 2018–19 season

-Sacramento Kings (2019–present)
+Sacramento Kings (2019–2024)

 On February 6, 2019, while in the middle of a game for Dallas against the Charlotte Hornets, Barnes was traded to the Sacramento Kings in exchange for Zach Randolph and Justin Jackson.
 He made his debut for the Kings two days later, scoring 12 points in a 102–96 win over the Miami Heat.
 Barnes signed a four-year, $85 million contract extension with the Sacramento Kings following the 2019 season.

-On July 14, 2020, he tested positive for COVID-19.

-On March 27, 2021, Barnes hit a game-winning fadeaway three-pointer at the buzzer to secure victory for the Kings over the Cleveland Cavaliers, 100–98.

 On October 20, 2021, Barnes scored a game-leading 36 points, including a career-high eight three-point shots, during a 124–121 win over the Portland Trail Blazers.
 On October 27, Barnes hit a game-winning fadeaway three pointer to secure victory for the Kings against the Phoenix Suns, 110–107.

 On November 20, 2022, Barnes scored 27 points and grabbed nine rebounds during a 137–129 win over the Detroit Pistons.

+San Antonio Spurs (2024–present)

+On July 8, 2024, Barnes was traded to the San Antonio Spurs in a three-team trade, which also included the Sacramento Kings and the Chicago Bulls.
+Barnes started all 82 games for San Antonio during the 2024–25 NBA season, averaging 12.3 points, 3.8 rebounds, and 1.7 assists.